Submissions are closed.

 Each November, Native Earth selects dance, theatre and interdisciplinary works reflecting Indigenous performing arts to be presented, or to receive development support and a workshop production or reading during the two-week festival.
 We encourage national and international performing artists of all disciplines and at any stage in their career to apply.

-We are now accepting submissions for Weesageechak Begins to Dance 30.
-Curated by a committee, select pieces will receive dramaturgical/directorial support, rehearsal time and a public showing.
+Curated by a committee, select pieces receive dramaturgical/directorial support, rehearsal time and a public showing.
 In order for a submission to be eligible, the primary artist or artists must identify as Indigenous.*

-Once again, we are proudly partnering with Buddies in Bad Times Theatre to include the 2-Spirit Cabaret in the Weesageechak festival.
+We proudly partner with Buddies in Bad Times Theatre to include the 2-Spirit Cabaret in the Weesageechak festival.
 2-spirit, trans and queer-identified Indigenous artists are encouraged to apply with short (5-10 minute) works.
-Both presentations and works-in-development will be considered this year, with any desired development support to be discussed with selected artists individually.
+Both presentations and works-in-development will be considered, with any desired development support to be discussed with selected artists individually.

 • Artistic Merit